Cherreads

 The sun was beginning to dip as Haruto finally reached his front door.
 He paused.

-'I'm currently held together by two strawberry melon pans' He thought
+'I'm currently held together by two strawberry melon pans.
+The big H is slacking off'

 He straightened his posture, slapped his cheeks to bring some color back into his face, and turned the handle.